4 Pitfalls I Hit Upgrading pnpm v10 to v11 — A Summary of Fixes for Docker and CI Environments

 ssh2: true

-Key point: You can tell which packages are affected by looking at the error message from pnpm install.
-Just add the package names shown in the error to allowBuilds and you're good.
+Key point: You can tell which packages are affected by looking at the error messages from pnpm install.
+Just add the package names shown in the errors to allowBuilds and you're done.

-onlyBuiltDependencies / neverBuiltDependencies / ignoredBuiltDependencies from v10 have been removed, so if you're already using any of these, you'll need to rewrite them using allowBuilds.
+onlyBuiltDependencies / neverBuiltDependencies / ignoredBuiltDependencies from v10 and earlier are deprecated, so if you're already using these, you'll need to rewrite them as allowBuilds.

 Pitfall 2: Forgetting to COPY pnpm-workspace.yaml in the Dockerfile